Approach to the management of UK Taxes for the year ended 31st December 2023

 Given the scale, and specifically the tax complexity, of key aspects of the Group’s activities (namely corporation tax on leasing and financing transactions), risks will inevitably arise from time to time in relation to the interpretation of tax law.
 To minimise its tax risk, Porterbrook aims to comply with all relevant tax laws, regulations and disclosure requirements.
 To do this, Porterbrook, after seeking external advice as required, will apply legislation within the spirit and intention of Parliament.
 Where this is not clear in respect of material items, Porterbrook seeks further clarification from HMRC, following which we note that Porterbrook’s view could still differ from that of HMRC.

-We proactively identify and evaluate tax risks and they are reported to and monitored by the Group’s Board and Shareholders.
+We proactively identify and evaluate tax risks, and the impact that any new legislation has on these tax risks and they are reported to and monitored by the Group’s Board.

 Approach to dealing with HMRC

-Led by the Chief Financial Officer and supported by the Board, Porterbrook seeks to have an open, professional, transparent and honest dialogue with HMRC regarding all taxes and duties, which includes at least one face to face meeting each year.
-Through regular real-time communication with the HMRC Customer Relationship Manager, Porterbrook informs HMRC of relevant events as they arise which could have a material impact on its tax reporting.
+Led by the Chief Financial Officer and supported by the Board, Porterbrook seeks to have an open, professional, transparent and honest dialogue with HMRC regarding all taxes and duties, which should include at least one face to face meeting each year, wherever possible.
+Through regular real-time communication with the HMRC Customer Compliance Manager, Porterbrook informs HMRC of relevant events as they arise which could have a material impact on its tax reporting.

 Where there are areas of significant tax uncertainty Porterbrook presents its analysis to HMRC with the intention of reaching agreement on treatment in advance of preparing and submitting the relevant returns.
 Where agreement cannot be reached in these timescales, and in relation to all relevant tax issues, the approach adopted in the return will be appropriately disclosed.

 Porterbrook will respond to HMRC requests as soon as reasonably possible and agree a reasonable timetable for response with HMRC.